 Yeah, two coons down by the holler.

-other spellings: raccoon, ringtail, critters, a coon in the chicken house, gone coon huntin’, and dog treed a coon last night
+variations: raccoon, ringtail, critters, a coon in the chicken house, gone coon huntin’, dog treed a coon last night

 ★ "Coon" in this sense is just shorthand for raccoon.
 It’s a big part of coon huntin’ traditions with hounds and lamps.
 Be mindful that the word has other, unrelated uses outside of this context. ★